iucario/blog/src/data/blog/trolled-by-ai.md

 I could give several perfect stories for an interview, showing exactly how I solved the issue and made the team better.
 There are no casualties and there's a happy ending.
 But reality does not always has good endings.
 All of these cherry-picked stories feel too weak compared to my real experience.

 I got **trolled** by AI.
-Or technically the QA team member who abuses AI to conduct tests and reports.
+Or technically the QA team member who spammed AI to conduct tests and reports.

 ## The Faulty QA Report